What is Cerebral Palsy?

 Treatments for Cerebral Palsy

 Medical experts have not found a cure for cerebral palsy at this time.
-However, treatments can improve the lives of those who have cerebral palsy.
+However, cerebral palsy treatments can improve the lives of those who have this disability.

 Cerebral palsy is typically treated with therapy, medications, and surgery.
 Doctors will often recommend several treatments at once to manage all aspects of the condition.
 Because cerebral palsy is a chronic condition, your child will need treatments throughout their life.